South Korea sees $10.8 billion revenue shortfall in 2013, to sell more debt

-SEOUL South Korea's government projects a revenue shortfall of around 12 trillion won ($10.79 billion) this year in part due to the weak economy and will need to issue more debt to fund spending, the finance ministry said on Friday.
+SEOUL South Korea's government projects a revenue shortfall of around 12 trillion won (7.09 billion pounds) this year in part due to the weak economy and will need to issue more debt to fund spending, the finance ministry said on Friday.

 The government on Thursday cut its 2013 gross domestic product growth forecast to 2.3 percent from 3.0 percent previously and said it planned to propose an extra budget in April to boost economic growth.